mebusy/notes/dev_notes/AI_CS188.md

 # Informed Search

- - Informed Search
 - Heuristics
 - Greedy Search
 - A* Search
- - Graph Search

-Those 3 informed search do a lot of duplicate work and graph search will be our solution to that to avoid that duplicate work.
+Those 3 informed search do a lot of duplicate work and **graph search** will be our solution to that to avoid that duplicate work.

 <h2 id="fdb1b92add98d8aa548a1d33445c6a67"></h2>